Pithikos/rest-framework-roles/README.md

   - Backwards compatibility with DRF's `permission_classes`.
   - Enforce decoupled and abstracted permission logic, away from models and views.

-The framework provides `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things much more intuitive and also provides greater security by adding the permission checking between the views and the middleware of Django.
-By protecting the views, redirections can be used without creating securityholes, and by using the least-privilege principle **by default any new API endpoint you create is secure**.
+We provide `view_permissions` as an alternative to `permission_classes`, which in our opinion makes things more intuitive and with **greater security**.
+The combination of least-privilege by default and the decision of guarding directly views, covers edge cases that are not addressed in vanilla DRF (e.g. security holes via view redirections).

 Note that `DEFAULT_PERMISSIONS_CLASSES` is patched so by default all endpoints will be denied access by simply installing this.

 Installation
 ============